 How to make Achari Chicken Recipe (Step By Step)

-2) In a bowl, combine the chicken pieces with all the ingredients listed under "marinate the chicken."
-Mix well until the chicken is evenly coated.
-Set aside to marinate.
+Step 3: In a bowl, combine the chicken with all the ingredients listed under "marinate the chicken."
+Mix well until evenly coated.
+Set aside to marinate for 15-20 minutes (images 3 & 4).
+For a deeper flavor, marinate for up to 1 hour.

-3) Slit the green chilies lengthwise from the middle to create a pocket for the stuffing.
-Carefully remove the seeds to reduce their heat.
-In a small bowl, combine 1.5 teaspoons of the prepared achari masala, salt, oil, and lemon juice.
-Mix this into a thick paste.
-Stuff this achari masala paste into the green chilies, ensuring each chili is well-filled.
+Step 4: Slit the green chilies lengthwise to create a pocket for stuffing and remove the seeds.
+Mix 1.5 teaspoons of achari masala, salt, oil, and lemon juice into a thick paste.
+Stuff the paste into the chilies and set aside (images 5, 6, & 7).

-5) In the same pan, add green cardamom pods, cloves, cinnamon stick, nigella seeds, and fennel seeds.
-Cook them for about 30 seconds until they release their aroma.
+Step 6: In the same pan, add green cardamom pods, cloves, cinnamon stick, nigella seeds, and fennel seeds (image 9).
+Cook them for about 30 seconds on low heat until they release their aroma.
 Be careful not to burn them.

-10) Add hot water as needed to adjust the consistency of the curry to your preference.
-The curry is of thick consistency, so add water accordingly.
-Taste the curry and add salt if required.
-Cover again and continue to cook on low heat until the chicken is fully cooked and tender, and the oil starts to float on the surface of the curry.
+Step 12: Add hot water as needed, keeping the achari curry slightly thick.
+Taste and adjust the salt if needed.
+Cover and cook on low heat until the chicken is tender and the oil starts to float on the surface (image 17).

-Garnish the achari chicken with fresh coriander leaves.
-Taste the curry and add lemon juice or salt, if needed, to balance the flavors.
-Serve it hot with naan, roti, or steamed rice.
+Garnish with fresh coriander leaves.
+Taste and adjust the salt or lemon juice if needed.
+Serve hot with naan, roti, or steamed rice.

 Recipe Tips

-- Use mustard oil for authentic flavor.
-Heat it until it just starts to smoke.
-This tones down the pungency of oil and brings out that classic North Indian achari flavor.
+- Use mustard oil for authentic flavor: Heat it until it just starts to smoke to reduce its pungency and bring out the classic North Indian achari flavor.

 Recipe Card